coursedog/Bidirectional-automation/README.md

 ## Known limitations and notes
 - Flows validated with the below SIS; other integrations may require adjustments:
     - Curriculum Management:
-        - Colleague ethos
+        - Colleague Ethos
         - Jenzabar
-    - Scheduling Management:
+    - Academic Scheduling:
-        - Colleague ethos
+        - Colleague Ethos
         - Jenzabar
-        - Banner (both direct and ethos)
+        - Banner (Direct + Ethos)
 - Client‑specific custom validation rules are not accounted for; saves may fail (error screenshots/logs provided/manual take over offered)
 - Tool does not reopen entities post‑merge to re‑screenshot the final state; verify manually if needed - GET after POST added to test merge summary report.
 - Course creation requires a configured form: defaults to "Propose New Course", but you can enter a custom title if needed.